NicoloMoretti/barracks/docs/scripting-guide.md

 load-ifs still work the same way as .per.

+Inside load-ifs it's *illegal* to define new **global** variables, so they must be defined outside beforehand.

+'load-ifs' can contain any kind of blocks (if/else/elif/while/blocks), but **not** function definitions.

 One important note is that sometimes it's necessary to declare parameters for later, for example, in .per we would do:

 ```text